 apple cider bread with cinnamon glaze and three slices cut off the loaf

-This apple cider bread is loaded with apples, apple cider and plenty of fall flavor.
+This apple cider bread is loaded with fresh apples, spiced cider and plenty of fall flavor.
 It’s easy to make and tastes even better the next day.

 Ingredients